Welcome. In this post, we will be discussing the Reverse Charge Mechanism or RCM. We will be discussing the following topics:

 - When should we pay the tax to the government?

 - Which taxes should we pay?
 IGST or CGST and SGST?

 What is Reverse Charge Mechanism? – An introduction

 Normally under Goods and Services Tax commonly known as GST, a supplier of goods or services will collect the taxes from the recipient of such goods or services and pay those taxes to the Government.
 This is called Forward Charge.
 But under Reverse Charge Mechanism (commonly known as RCM) the recipient himself liable to pay taxes to the government.

 Definition of Reverse charge as per GST Law:

 As per Section 2(98) of Central Goods and Services Tax Act, 2017 (hereinafter referred as CGST Act, 2017), “Reverse charge” means the liability to pay tax by the recipient of supply of goods or services or both instead of the supplier of such goods or services or both under sub-section (3) or sub-section (4) of section 9.

 Why use Reverse Charge Mechanism?

 India is a country where there are organized as well as unorganized sectors.
 The Government faces huge difficulty in collection of taxes from these unorganized sectors, which requires continuous monitoring for better tax compliance.
-Hence, the Government has introduced Reverse Charge Mechanism.
+Hence, the Government has introduced the Reverse Charge Mechanism.